AR 15 Parts Explained: The Beginners Walk Thru

 How Does an AR 15 Operate?

 The standard AR-15 is a gas-operated rifle.
-That uses a small amount of the gas from a fired round to actuate, removing the spent round and replacing the round with a live band.
+It uses a small amount of the gas from a fired round to actuate, removing the spent round and replacing it with a live band.
 It does this with a gas impingement system that captures some gas from the fired round through a hole in the barrel.
 The gas is then redirected using a gas block fastened to the barrel and sent through a gas tube back toward the shooter.

 The gas sends the bolt carrier group (BCG) backward.
 The BCG removes the spent cartridge and discards it through the opening in the upper receiver.
 The BCG is immediately sent back forward using the spring in the buffer tube inside the stock.
 The BCG then loads a live round into the barrel provided by the magazine.